 Don’s unlikely partner-in-groove was a psychedelic Hammond organ player who hailed from the working-class southern suburbs of Wollongong, NSW.

-With a blonde Byrds-style hairdo and a penchant for paisley and tasselled suede jackets, Damon Giles III (pictured below left) seemed an unlikely ally, but the pair ostensibly became the engine room behind a mighty R& B combo, with a seemingly ever-changing lineup.
+With a blonde Byrds-style hairdo and a penchant for paisley and tasselled suede jackets, Damon Giles III (pictured below right) seemed an unlikely ally, but the pair ostensibly became the engine room behind a mighty R& B combo, with a seemingly ever-changing lineup.

-The band’s first single, Something’s Happening (1983), contained a version of the theme tune from legendary British cop show The Sweeney on the B side.
+The band’s first single, Something’s Happening (1983), contained a version of the theme tune from the legendary British cop show The Sweeney on the B side.
 For those who knew Stupidity, the inclusion of that track spoke volumes.